-- 8.1 None of the final Border Group Neighbourhood Plan (July 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC.
-The plan is allocates sites in Lingen, Walford and Adforton. - 8.2 Only one site for development in Lingen is bordered by the Limebrook stream which is within the hydrological catchment of the River Lugg: a tributary of the River Wye SAC.
+- 7.5 Following the recent Sweetman judgement, it is not permissible to take account of measure intended to avoid or reduce the harmful effects of the plan on any of the European sites potentially affected by the plan during the screening stage.
+Any likely significant effects would require an Appropriate Assessment to be required. - 7.6 None of the final Border Group Neighbourhood Plan (July 2018) policies were concluded to be likely to have a significant effect on the River Wye SAC.
+The plan is allocates sites in Lingen, Walford and Adforton. - 7.7 Only one site for development in Lingen is bordered by the Limebrook stream which is within the hydrological catchment of the River Lugg: a tributary of the River Wye SAC.
 The policy and the accompanying development brief acknowledge the present of the stream and include policy criteria to compliment policy SD4 of the Core Strategy.
-Any development in Lingen will be required to meet these criteria in order to gain planning permission. - 8.3 In the HRA for the Core Strategy it states that only 1km of the River Clun SAC is within Herefordshire and none of the 4 settlements highlighted for proportional growth within the Border Group NDP are within the River Clun catchment area. - 8.4 In addition, the Nutrient Management Plans for the River Wye SAC and the River Clun SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC or River Clun SAC. - No poultry units or intensive practices are promoted within the plan, therefore the NDP will not have a likely significant effect on the Downton Gorge SAC. - No mitigation measures have been included within the screening of the policies of the NDP.
+Any development in Lingen will be required to meet these criteria in order to gain planning permission. - 7.8 In the HRA for the Core Strategy it states that only 1km of the River Clun SAC is within Herefordshire and none of the 4 settlements highlighted for proportional growth within the Border Group NDP are within the River Clun catchment area. - 7.9 In addition, the Nutrient Management Plans for the River Wye SAC and the River Clun SAC should ensure that development within Herefordshire which can be accommodated within existing water discharge permits would not be likely to have a significant effect upon the River Wye SAC or River Clun SAC. - 7.10 No poultry units or intensive practices are promoted within the plan, therefore the NDP will not have a likely significant effect on the Downton Gorge SAC. - 7.11 No mitigation measures have been included within the screening of the policies of the NDP.
 Policies of the Core Strategy and the NDP will form part of the development plans.
-A key requirement of the Core Strategy is to meet the Water Framework Directive.
+A key requirement of the Core Strategy is to meet the Water Framework Directive. - 7.12 This review and rescreening in additional to the revisions to the policies from the examination, have been found to be unlikely to result in significant effects on the River Wye SAC, the River Clun SAC and the Downton Gorge SAC.
+It is therefore concluded that the Border Group Plan will not have a likely significant effect on the River Wye SAC, River Clun SAC and the Downton Gorge SAC.